andrewcooke/ParserCombinator.jl/README.md

 this approach because my understanding is (although I have no proof) that tasks are significantly "heavier".

 Note - this is not a magic bullet.
-There is still a "stack" in the trampoline, although in user-space and significantly more compact.
+There is still a "stack" in the trampoline (effectively a "continuation"), although in user-space and significantly more compact.

 ### Matcher Protocol